benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 How to address:

 - Mindfulness
 - Think good thoughts.
 IMPORTANT: This is easily forgotten in a depressed state.
 Start with at least 3 happy/grateful things from the last 24 hours.
-Whenever possible, write them down.
 - Imagine ways to change the environment that brought about depression
 - Longer term: actually change the environment in some of the imagined ways